What is the best way to communicate during an emergency?

 While CB radios provide a clear way to communicate, not everyone has this technology readily available.
 Trying to make phone calls is risky and unreliable mostly because everyone else is trying to do the same thing and using apps like WhatsApp or FaceTime requires the same network connection used to call someone.

-Think of how fast social media allows us to connect with friend and family on a daily basis.
-That’s how fast you’ll be able to connect with a loved one or get valuable information as soon as possible.
+Think of how fast social media allows us to connect with friends and family on a daily basis — that’s how fast you’ll be able to connect with a loved one or get valuable information as soon as possible.

 It’s important to have an emergency location where loved ones can meet up if every other type of communication fails.
 While technology has improved our lives, it can also easily become our downfall.